 - Risk of damage to SD card.
-Don't use sharp tools, metal objects, or excessive force when inserting or removing the SD card.
+Do not use sharp tools, metal objects, or excessive force when inserting or removing the SD card.
 Use your fingers to insert and remove the card. - Risk of data loss and corrupted recordings.
-Unmount the SD card from the device's web interface before removing it.
-Don't remove the SD card while the product is running.
+Do not remove the SD card while the product is running.
+Unmount the SD card from the product's webpage before removal.